 The tips above are a basic introduction to contracts for small business owners so you can protect yourself and provide the best experience for your clients.
 By following a checklist for contract signing, you can avoid contract cancellations and disagreements.

-But, keep in mind that contract law can be a complex topic.
+Keep in mind, though, that contract law can be a complex topic.
 Be sure to seek competent legal counsel before entering contractual relationships and signing contracts.